jamf/JAWA/README.md

 FOR THE JAWA
 1. Spin up a UBUNTU/RHEL server
 2. Place installer folder in server
-3. Unzip installer folder
+3. Unzip installer folder with `tar -xzvf <jawaInstaller>.tar.gz`
-4. Run install.sh
+4. Change directories to the recently unzipped folder.
+5. Run the installer with `sudo ./install.run`
-5. Navigate to "https://jawa.server.com" to verify connection and completion
+6. Navigate to "https://jawa.server.com" to verify connection and completion
-6. Log in with your Jamf Pro credentials
+7. Log in with your Jamf Pro credentials
-7. Follow the wizard to begin setting up your first webhook or automation
+8. Follow the wizard to begin setting up your first webhook or automation